flathub-infra/website/backend/README.md

 curl -X POST localhost:8000/update
 ```

-## Poetry changes
+## Dependency changes

-If there's an update in `pyproject.toml` and `poetry.lock`, this means the dependencies have changed and the container needs to be rebuilt.
+If there's an update in `pyproject.toml`, this means the dependencies have changed and the container needs to be rebuilt.

 To do this, you run: